 - How many meals should one eat per day?

 - Should I train fasted?

 I’ve been talking about intermittent fasting since 2005, long before it became trendy.
 And although that may seem like a comprehensive list of questions, it’s just scratching the surface.
 Folks manage to spin up a remarkable amount of inquiry on this topic.

-I’ll do my best to tackle most of these questions in this piece, but my main goal is to help you begin this whole process with a solid fundamental understanding of IF (rather than answering a slew of disjointed questions, which is, unfortunately, how too many tackle diet and lifestyle changes).
+I’ll do my best to tackle most of these questions in one piece, but my main goal is to help you begin this whole process with a solid fundamental understanding of intermittent fasting—NOT to give you the answers to a slew of disjointed questions, which is, unfortunately, how people tend to tackle diet and lifestyle changes.